 He was 14.

-“I had trouble accepting it, to the factor where I turned into virtually disappointed with myself,” Harville said.
+“I had trouble accepting it, to the factor where I became virtually disappointed with myself,” Harville said.
 “I commenced searching lower back on moments and idea, ‘Is this why human beings lose they’re staying power with me?'”

 But his mother and father have been there for him.
 He saw a counselor.
 He located his groove at the new college.
-And he found out, he stated, that what at the start he thought changed into a weakness, changed into alternatively his finest strength — a lesson he now hopes to educate different children with autism.
+And he found out, he stated, that what he thought at the start changed into a weakness became his finest strength — a lesson he now hopes to teach different children with autism.

-On Saturday, Harville, now 23, has become the primary graduate from Western Kentucky University’s Kelly Autism Program with a degree in basic and special schooling.
+On Saturday, Harville, now 23, became the primary graduate of Western Kentucky University’s Kelly Autism Program with a basic and special schooling degree.

-“Just because I actually have this,” he stated, “it doesn’t imply it’s going to forestall me from doing what I need to do.
+“Just because I have this,” he stated, “doesn’t imply it’s going to forestall me from doing what I need to do.
 In truth, it could help make it higher.”

 ‘We struggled with it.’

-Harville turned into first diagnosed with autism at age four.
+Harville was first diagnosed with autism at age four.

 “We struggled with it at the beginning,” said his dad, Brad Harville.
 “We didn’t like the concept of putting that diagnosis on him.”
 In the future years, Harville could also be recognized with obsessive-compulsive ailment and attention deficit hyperactivity ailment.
 Born and raised in Louisville, he attended Summit Academy, a personal faculty in Middletown for youngsters mastering variations, until the 8th grade.

-But that modified while he started at Trinity High School, a Catholic all-boys university preparatory faculty.
-It became his first time being surrounded by using “neurotypical” youngsters, Harville stated.
+But that was modified when he started at Trinity High School, a Catholic all-boys university preparatory faculty.
+It became his first time being surrounded by “neurotypical” youngsters, Harville stated.

 He tried to match in with the opposite boys, dancing, rapping, and telling vulgar jokes.